 But why is this important?
 Knowing we are all creative opens us up to being able to harness that quality, and to apply it to our various lives.
 The power of creativity is such that it enables us to view things differently, and therefore create positive changes in our spheres of influence including the workplace.
 Creativity at work can turn careers around, make dull jobs an exciting job, and turn dead-ends into opportunities.

 Not sure where to begin?
 Here are a few ways you can tap into your creativity, and start making positive changes in your workplace:

 - Ask more questions.

 Question everything.
-Do not do things just because that’s how they’ve been done for ages.
+Do not do things just because that’s how they have been done for ages.
 Ask questions to find out why, what purpose is served, and start to ask if there are more efficient ways to carry out those same tasks.
-Asking more questions will also help you be more patient, because instead of getting frustrated when things don’t work, you’ll start thinking about how you can be part of the solution.
+Asking more questions will also help you be more patient because instead of getting frustrated when things don’t work, you will start thinking about how you can be part of the solution.

 - Widen your interests.

 Don’t limit yourself to what you know only, instead, go out of your way to widen your interests and try new things!
 All you do in your spare time is watch football?
 Well, why not try a cooking class?
 Or learn a new language?
 Different activities stimulate different parts of the brain, which means that the more varied your interests are, the more engaged and stimulated your brain will be.